📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 📓 Blog Post — “The Cult of Faces: When Admiration Becomes Chains” 🪞✨

-by The Architect of Chaos
+by The Prime Son of Chaos

 You were born to feel awe.